 How is your New Year’s resolution going?
-Still successful or already failed?
+Are you still successful, or have you already failed?
 Without stepping on anyone’s toes, let me offer a new perspective.
 Have you considered making a New Year’s resolution to not make a resolution?

 I know this sounds contradictory, but let me explain.
-I love a fresh start just as much as my neighbor because beginnings are beautiful.
+I love a fresh start just as much as the next person because beginnings are beautiful.
 For example, the birth of a baby, a wedding ceremony, or your first day of “fill in the blank” are exhilarating moments in time because newness is encouraging, and with it comes confidence.

 However, as the newness fades and as our resolution fails, defeat settles.
 It makes its home within us, and it rarely leaves.